- Windows 10 Support »

 - Setting by pressing the corresponding number.

-- Choose a startup setting by clicking the respective numbers once your PC is restarted.
+- Choose a startup setting by clicking the respective numbers once your PC is restarted then your system can’t get internet problem and solution.